Family Days Out in Sussex

 Seven Sisters Country Park, Exceat, between Seaford and East Dean off A259, 280 hectares of chalk cliffs, meandering river valley and open chalk grassland for walking, rock pooling, cycling to beach and canoeing on the meanders etc, tea rooms, visitor centre – open summer only and lots of children’s/family activities organised by Sussex Wildlife Trust, 0345 6080193.

-Stanmer Park, Falmer off the A270 Lewes Road, Brighton, landscaped park with lots of walks plus Stanmer House, Stanmer Church, Nourish Community Farm and Stanmer Forge (open on Saturdays), Free, 01273 292929.
+Stanmer Park, Falmer off the A270 Lewes Road, Brighton, landscaped park with lots of walks, awarded a Heritage Lottery Fund last year the park will be undergoing numerous changes and upgrades (visit website for more details),plus Stanmer House, Stanmer Church, Nourish Community Farm and Stanmer Forge (opening times vary – email: [email protected]), Free, 01273 292929.

 St Helens Park Local Nature Reserve, Langham Road Hastings, managed by St Helens Park conservation society.